 - prepares and signs a CPERF at the time of the issuance of payment of the final invoice (for the majority of projects).
-However, in certain cases, particularly dealing with poor performance, the CPERF may be completed prior to completion of the work, i.e.:
+However, in certain cases, particularly dealing with poor performance, the CPERF may be completed prior to completion of the work, that is:

-- at specific key stages in the project delivery process as pre-established in the proposal and contract documents (e.g. for consultants this could be at the 33%, 66%, and 99% completion of design and construction documents).
+- at specific key stages in the project delivery process as pre-established in the proposal and contract documents (for example for consultants this could be at the 33%, 66%, and 99% completion of design and construction documents)

 - forwards the completed CPERF to the SELECT Business Manager for all non SELECT real property contracts issued by the CO.